Skip to main content

 Special Education Needs

-Walhampton has a Learning Support Unit with four specialists including one to help with EFL needs.
-There is also a part time learning support assistant who works with individuals needing extensive help in the classroom.
-Children are supported on a one to one basis or in small groups where appropriate, and have a variety of learning needs including dyslexia.
-There are strong links between subject teachers and the Learning Support Department and meetings are held regularly to share information and strategies to help.
-There are also strong links between the Learning Support Department and the director for Pastoral Care in the school.
-Moderate or severe levels of disorder are beyond the resources of the school.
-Children with mild Aspergers and ADD conditions have been successful with support.
+Walhampton has a Learning Support unit with three specialist teachers as well as an additional member of staff to support EAL.
+Children are supported on a one to one basis or in small groups where appropriate, and have a variety of learning needs including dyslexia, dyscalculia, ADHD and autism.
+There are strong links between subject teachers and Learning Support and meetings are held regularly to share information and strategies to support the children.
+There are also strong links between the Learning Support department and the pastoral team.

 Condition Provision for in school